Greene County, Georgia

-Greene County is a county located in the east central portion of the U.S. state of Georgia.
+Greene County is a county located in the east central portion & the Lake country region of the U.S. state of Georgia.
 As of the 2020 census, the population was 18,915.
 The county seat is Greensboro.
 The county was created on February 3, 1786, and is named for Nathanael Greene, an American Revolutionary War major general.

 History

 Greene County was formed on February 3, 1786, from land given by Washington County.
 It was named in honor of General Nathanael Greene, a hero of the American Revolutionary War.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 406 sqmi, of which 387 sqmi is land and 19 sqmi (4.6%) is water.

 The majority of Greene County, west of a line between Woodville, Union Point, and White Plains, is located in the Upper Oconee River sub-basin of the Altamaha River basin.
 The northern half of the remainder of the county is located in the Little River sub-basin of the Savannah River basin, while the southern half is located in the Upper Ogeechee River sub-basin of the Ogeechee River basin.